Radio Islam: Mission

 The Radio Islam website states that it "is working to promote better relations between the West and the Muslim World".
-It also states that it is "against racism of all forms, against all kinds of discrimination of people based on their colour of skin, faith or ethnical background".
+It also states that it is "against racism of all forms, against all kinds of discrimination of people based on their colour of skin, faith or ethnical background.
+Consequently, Radio Islam is against Jewish racism towards non-Jews."

 History

-In September 1973 Ahmed Rami, a former Moroccan army officer, came to Sweden from Paris.
+In September 1973, Ahmed Rami, a former Moroccan army officer, came to Sweden from Paris.
 He gained political asylum by claiming that he took part in the failed coup attempt against King Hassan II in August 1972.

-In 1987 Rami began using a public access Swedish radio station to broadcast "Radio Islam", ostensibly a public relations program for Sweden's Muslims.
+In 1987, Rami began using a public access Swedish radio station to broadcast "Radio Islam", ostensibly a public relations program for Sweden's Muslims.
+Rami claimed that the station was Anti-Zionist and pro-Palestinian.
+And that the station was meant to strengthen the relationship between Swedes and Muslims living in Sweden, in addition to deepen understanding and knowledge surrounding the Palestine question.

+The radio program subsequently turned into a newspaper and later, a website.
 However, the content of the shows focused on Jews, and the station was accused of being a vehicle for anti-Semitism.

+The radio program was broadcast from Stockholm and the website featured programs and commentary about how Jews and Zionists control the world, Holocaust denial, Nazi propaganda, and a list of influential Swedish Jews.
+Radio Islam regularly peddled antisemitic conspiracy theories, including promoting the Zionist Occupied Government conspiracy theory.
+The station also regularly promoted narratives taken from “Protocols of the Elders of Zion.”
+Select quotes from the website include: “What is the Jewish world cult?
+Yes, peddling and haggling.
+What is the Jewish world god?
+Yes, money.”

-During its very first years a number of well-known Swedish intellectuals and (often pro-Palestinian) writers participated in the radio, such as Per Gahrton, Jan Guillou and Jan Myrdal.
-With the exception of Myrdal (who also dissociated from Rami, but later) these individuals early on distanced themselves from Rami, dissociated from, and spoke out against Rami and Radio Islam.
+During its very first years, a number of well-known Swedish intellectuals and writers participated in the radio, including Jan Myrdal.
 In 1990 Rami was sentenced to 6 months in prison for hate speech, and Radio Islam's transmission permit was revoked for a year.
 The station resumed broadcasting in 1991 under the direction of the Swedish Nazi David Janzon; however, in 1993 Janzon was convicted of the same crime.

+David Janzon was a member of the Swedish National Association, a neo-Nazi group based in Sweden.
+Before taking over Radio Islam, Janzon belonged to a circle of white supremacist sympathizers who supported Radio Islam’s transmissions financially and ideologically.